 When we discussed investors’ risk preferences, we distinguished between risk-averse, risk-neutral, and risk-seeking behavior.
 We also explained that risk-averse investors expect compensation for bearing risk, which is called a risk premium.
-But, how do measure risk aversion?
+But, how do measure a person’s level of risk aversion?
 The answer is the risk aversion coefficient.
 It quantifies the degree to which an individual dislikes risk.

-In this post, we begin by demonstrating the link between risk aversion and utility function.
-Then, we introduce the formulas of Arrow-Pratt coefficients of absolute risk aversion and relative risk aversion.
-Finally, we discuss how economists estimate risk aversion coefficients and what they find as the typical range of estimates.
+In this lesson, we introduce the formulas of Arrow-Pratt coefficients of absolute risk aversion and relative risk aversion.
+We discuss how economists estimate risk aversion coefficients and the typical range of coefficient estimates.

 Absolute risk aversion coefficient

 The Arrow-Pratt absolute risk aversion coefficient (ARA) tells us an individual’s degree of risk aversion at a particular level of wealth, hence the adjective “absolute”.
 Intuitively, a $10,000 gamble would mean different things to the “rich” versus the “poor”.
 In particular, a wealthy CEO can be expected to be much less averse to such a gamble than, say, a blue-collar worker.
-In such a scenario, absolute risk aversion decreases with the level of wealth.
+For that reason, absolute risk aversion decreases with the level of wealth.

 Let’s assume that an individual has a power utility function as follows: